Pantala flavescens: Flight behaviour

 They are very conspicuous dragonflies; seen in swarms over paddy fields, playgrounds or open areas.
 They fly tirelessly with typical wandering flight for hours without making any perch.
 Their flight speed is up to 5 m/s.
 Especially in the autumn, the wandering glider flies in large swarms, using thermals to advantage.
 One report even speaks of a "cloud" covering 34 km^{2}.
 They prefer moist winds.
-In normal flight, island populations keep to 2.5 meters above the ground and stop flying in thermal updraughts.
-The continental populations fly at altitudes of three to four meters, and do not stop flying even in bad weather.
-Those on Easter Island have adapted away from their migratory habits because to fly out to the open sea would usually mean certain death.

 When landing, it seeks a vertical attitude.
 Like all large dragonflies, the wings are held out from the body at rest.